mblanchard23/sfbulkapi/README.md

 Introduces 2 Python classes sfJob and sfSession to help use the Salesforce Bulk API.

-Full documentation for Salesforce Bulk API can be found here: https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/
+Full documentation for Salesforce Bulk API can be found [here](https://developer.salesforce.com/docs/atlas.en-us.api_asynch.meta/api_asynch/)

 You should pay particular attention to the section about "When to use Bulk API" and How to Structure your Batches.